-The population of hogs and pigs decreased in the Schuylkill River watershed by approximately 4.8%, or 4,600 hogs/pigs, from 2007 to 2012.
-The largest estimated population of hogs and pigs, almost 58,000 in 2012, is in Berks County.
-This population has decreased by nearly 4,000 hogs/pigs, or 6.4%, since the last Census of Agriculture in 2007.
-The hog and pig population has also decreased in the Carbon, Lehigh and Montgomery counties, with Montgomery County seeing the greatest decrease of about 4,100 hogs/pigs from 2007 to 2012 in the Schuylkill River watershed.
-Hog and pig populations have increased in Bucks, Chester, Lancaster, Lebanon, and Schuylkill counties.
-Chester County had the greatest increase of about 2,100 hogs/pigs in the Schuylkill River watershed from 2007 to 2012.
+The population of hogs and pigs decreased in the Schuylkill River watershed by less than 1%, or only 405 hogs/pigs, from 20012 to 2017.
+The largest estimated population of hogs and pigs, over 68,000 in 2017, is in Berks County.
+This population has increased by nearly 10,000 hogs/pigs, or 17.4%, since the last Census of Agriculture in 20012.
+The hog and pig population decreased in the Chester, Lebanon, Montgomery, and Schuylkill counties, with Schuylkill County seeing the greatest decrease of about 5,500 hogs/pigs from 2012 to 2017.
+Hog and pig populations have increased in Berks, Bucks, and Carbon counties, with Berks County's increase being the largest